dennisbirch/dbbbuilder-swift/README.md

 A DBBTableObject subclass must be initialized with this init method.

-As part of the initialization process, you should call DBBManager's addPersistenceMapContents(contents, table, indexer) method to configure the manager with the metadata it needs for writing subclass property values to the database file.
+As part of the initialization process, you should call DBBManager's addPersistenceMapping(_contents: tableObject: indexer:) method to configure the manager with the metadata it needs for writing subclass property values to the database file.

 This method takes as its *contents* parameter, a [String : DBBPropertyPersistence] dictionary.
 The String key is the case-sensitive name of the property.
 DBBProperty is a simple struct that defines a database column name and its type as one of a member of the DBBStorageType enum.
 This allows you to assign a custom name for a property in your class so that the property name and databse column name can differ if necessary, for example if you're working with a pre-existing table where you want the property name to be different from the column name already defined.